-As you can see, they are not too different in terms of length – the Sharan being only 5cm (2inches) shorter.
+As you can see, they are not too different in length – the Sharan is only 45cm (17.7 inches) shorter.
 The Multivan has one more trick up its sleeve – the front seats and the engine are aligned closer together (you sit diagonally above the engine), creating more room in the boot.
 The Sharan also does this, beating other MPVs in its class, but not enough to beat Multivan.
-Heightwise it’s a bigger difference – the Multivan is 25cm (about 10inches) taller.
-The important question is whether or how can you use that additional room?
+Heightwise it’s a more significant difference – the Multivan is 27cm (about 10.6 inches) taller.
+The important question is whether or how can you use that additional room.
 We’ll get to that later.
 There is no difference in their exterior width.

 Sharan vs Multivan storage comparison